Samueljvs/webjvs/content/post/2022-02-01-datacamp-regional-marketing-analysis-competition/index.markdown

 ## You had me at Merlot - regional consumers wine and beer preferences

 Consumers habits, on average, across Russia have been changing over time vis-a-vis the consumption of beer, wine, vodka, champagne and brandy (Figure 1).
-Since 1998, beer had the highest per capita consumption in liters (on average 20 L per person), following this had been vodka (average 12 L per person), then wine (3 L), champagne (1 L), and brandy (0.3 L).
+Since 1998, beer had the highest per capita consumption in litres (on average 20 L per person), following this had been vodka (average 12 L per person), then wine (3 L), champagne (1 L), and brandy (0.3 L).
 Over time, consumption in beer has risen substantially to an average 66 L per person in 2012, then falling to an average of 49 L per capita in 2016.
 Vodka has steadily declined in consumption over time to about half that of 1998 per capita consumption levels (7 L).
 Whereas wine has increased almost 100% since 1998, going from an average of 3 L to 6 L, per person, surpassing Vodka.
 Brandy and Champagne are not heavily consumed across Russia, and at present 0.7 L and 1 L per capita was consumed in 2016.

 <div class="figure">